kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 Additional steps for a native implementation
 --------------------------------------------

-1. Implement the sendTag-method everywhere you wish to send a tag through the framework.
+1. Implement the sendTag method everywhere you wish to send a tag through the framework.

 Options
 -------